JSpeedie/dotfiles/README.md

 * urxvt as my terminal emulator

 I use a couple of other, less important things to achieve what I want in my setup (A E S T H E T I Cally and functionally).
-Here's a list of what I use:
+Here's some of them:
 * `pulseaudio`, `pamixer`, and `xorg-xbacklight` for volume and brightness info on the bar.
 * `dunst` for notifications.